Saad888/AutoSynthesis/README.md

 Autosynth should be working as of 6.01.
 Future patches should not break the application.

-WARNING: XIV Alexander can cause the app to break.
-I have not been able to replicate the cause of this and thus find a fix currently if you run into this issue please run the game without XIV Alexander.
-Also the app will not work on Windows 7 currently.
+WARNING: This application is **not** compatible with current versions of XIV Alexander.
+Will be looking into this.
+For now if you want to use autosynth, please disable XIV Alexander.

+This application also does not work with older versions of windows prior to Windows 10

 ---